J. Violet Gannon: Director of Career Development

-Jett earned his bachelor's degree in English literature from Rice University, a master of fine arts in creative writing from the University of Virginia, and a master of arts in English language and literature from the University of Chicago, where he is completing his doctoral dissertation.
+Jett earned his bachelor's degree in English literature from Rice University, a master of fine arts in creative writing from the University of Virginia, and a master of arts in English language and literature from the University of Chicago.
 Outside of professional life, Jett has a wide array of interests—he is an avid fan of the arts, an amateur pianist, and a seven-time marathoner.

 Severn Sandt: Assistant Director, Strategic Partnerships and Outreach

 Severn Sandt, Assistant Director for Strategic Partnerships and Outreach, serves as the principal liaison between the Career Development Center and employers from a variety of industries and sectors.
 In concert with companies and organizations across the nation, she generates internship and full-time opportunities for Trinity students, enabling them to lay strong foundations for their professional lives.